 3.6 Services provided by AcctTwo (such as implementations, new modules, custom code, or other specified deliverable) will not go-live or be put into production until Customer’s account is current.

-3.7 In the event payments are not received by AcctTwo after becoming due, AcctTwo may:
+3.7 In the event payments are not received by AcctTwo after becoming due, AcctTwo has provided Customer with notice of the missed payment, and Customer has failed to cure within sixty (60) days, AcctTwo may:

 a. charge interest on any such unpaid amounts at a rate of 1% per month or, if lower, the maximum amount permitted under applicable law, from the date such payment was due until the date paid; and